Zeuhz-Droid/tip-calculator-app-main/README.md

 ### The challenge

-Your challenge is to build out this calculator app and get it looking as close to the design as possible.
+The challenge is to build out this calculator app and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.
+--check the link appended at the top.

+---

 The tip-calculator demo app can be used for businesses e.g restaurant, having paying customers.
 The app collects 3 customer spending info